frePPLe/frepple/doc/user-guide/cookbook/resource/resource-type.rst

   The maximum_calendar of the resource defines the time buckets and how much capacity (expressed in man-hours/machine-hours) is available per time bucket.
-  Each operationplan consumes 'load quantity * operationplan quantity' of the resource capacity in the time bucket where it starts.
+  Each operation consumes 'load quantity * operation quantity' of the resource capacity in the time bucket where it starts.

   This resource model is typically used for mid term master planning.